SATYAJIT1910/ILDS/README.md

 # ILDS (Indian Legal Documents Summarization)
 Indian Legal Documents Summarization

-The repository contains the dataset and result of the paper "Indian Legal Text Summarization: An Experiment with BART and PEGASUS"
+The repository contains the dataset and result of the paper "Indian Legal Text Summarization:A Text Normalization-based Approach"

 Our contributions can be summarized as below: